Design & Installation

 Light switches are placed in the most convenient areas.
 Correct positioning ensures you don’t have to walk through a dark room to switch a light on.

-Light designs and bulb colours are made to compliment your decor.
-Various bulb colours are available from incredibly soft to mimicking natural daylight.
+Light designs and bulb colours are made to complement your decor.
+Various bulb colours are available, from incredibly soft to mimicking natural daylight.
 Colours include

 - Very warm white